harlyq/aframe-harlyq-components/components/aframe-merge-geometry-component/README.md

 Merges all the sub meshes into a single geometry called `mesh` to reduce the number of draw calls and speed up rendering.
 Merging preserves the attributes of each mesh including positions, normals, indices, uvs and colors.  **merge-geometry** only works with meshes based upon BufferGeometry.

-To preserve colors of individual meshes use the **vertex-color** component to color them.
 Textures on the materials are not preserved.

 e.g.
 ```html